raphlinus/crochet/README.md

 * Experimenting with larger scale collections such as lists and a tree view.
 * Render objects other than widgets, for example tree view items.
 * Deeper exploration of async integration.
+* Scripting from other languages, including refining the Python module.

 But overall the goal is to gather evidence for whether this architecture is viable.